-2. Sad But True: Sound Theory is Scarce
+3. Sad But True: Sound Theory for Learning Skills is Scarce

-3. The 7 Factors on the Sound Theory Checklist
+4. The Checklist: The 7 Factors on the Sound Theory

 You might say, “I have been learning all my life.”
 True.
 But most of us aren’t that good at it.
 This was a hard lesson found out early in life.